 Skip to main content Skip to footer

-How to Build an ASP.NET Core MVC 6.0 Report Viewer Application
+How to Build an ASP.NET MVC Report Viewer Application

-This article will explain some of the key benefits of ActiveReports.NET as a premier .NET web reporting tool and then will guide you through an example of how you can implement our JSViewer web report viewer to create an ASP.NET 6.0 (or ASP.NET Core) report viewer application to allow your end users to view reports directly in their web browser.
+This article will explain some of the key benefits of ActiveReports.NET as a premier .NET web reporting tool, and then will guide you through an example of how you can implement our JSViewer web report viewer to create an ASP.NET 9.0 report viewer application to allow your end users to view reports directly in their web browser.

 This article explicitly covers the viewer, so please check out our report designer pages for more information on designers if you want information on giving your users access to a full-fledged designer.

-How To Embed JSViewer to Create Your Own ASP.NET 6.0 (or .NET Core) Report Viewer Application
+How to Embed JSViewer to Create Your Own ASP.NET 9.0 (or .NET Core) Report Viewer Application

-Before we get started, you can find pre-configured projects for ASP.NET MVC, React, Angular, Vue, and Blazor on our ActiveReports Samples GitHub repository.
-Implement the JSViewer into one of your own pre-existing applications with these steps:
+Before we get started, if you’d prefer, you can download our completed demo project, and you can also find pre-configured projects for ASP.NET MVC, React, Angular, Vue, and Blazor on our ActiveReports Samples GitHub repository.
+Below, we will cover how to implement the JSViewer into one of your own pre-existing applications with these steps:

 Setting Up the JSViewer ASP.NET Core Middleware